Sham Bookings & How to Avoid Them

 For an unfortunate percentage who don’t yet know it… they actually were not!

 People think they have bookings in place, but the properties get sold and are no longer available before the stay happens.
 This situation is become much more common as a result of the pandemic, which pushed many financially unstable owners into selling.
 (It should be noted that the pandemic housing boom also has put additional pressure on owners to exit the business.)
-Many low price operators don’t have the financial strength to hold on through the pandemic downturn, and they are selling properties like crazy.
+Many low price operators don’t have the financial strength to hold on through the pandemic downturn, and they are selling properties in a hurry.

 For another great article on booking a quality vacation rental, don’t miss Great Tips for Spotting Bad Properties on Listing Sites!